 On October 28, 2000, the Foundation and Sunny Hill Foundation for Children ("Sunny Hill") signed an operational agreement in which all fundraising and fund management activities of Sunny Hill would be run by the Foundation.
 The reason for the agreement was to better carry out the primary purpose of the two foundations of raising funds for the Health Centre.
-All assets of Sunny Hill, except for the Sunny Hill Property Trust, are now managed by the Foundation.
+All assets of Sunny Hill are managed by the Foundation.
+Sunny Hill remains a separate legal entity.
+Accordingly, the Foundation's financial statements exclude the financial position and operating results, including fundraising efforts, of Sunny Hill.
+The Foundation has committed to use best reasonable efforts to ensure that a minimum of \$1,309,000 (2016 - \$1,288,000) be provided by Sunny Hill to the Health Centre each year specifically for child rehabilitation and developmental pediatrics, whether carried on by the Health Centre at the Sunny Hill site or elsewhere.
+The commitment is adjusted annually for inflation.